MeanSquaredLogError#

 As output of

-): A tensor with the relative mean absolute error over the state
+Tensor): A tensor with the mean squared logarithmic error over the state

 - Parameters: